Running With Plantar Fasciitis: Can You Do It Safely?

 #7: Use Kinesio Tape

-Some physical therapists recommend taping your foot with Kinesio tape to support your plantar fascia, lift the tissue, and promote blood flow and circulation.
+Some physical therapists recommend taping the foot with Kinesio tape to support the plantar fascia, lift the soft tissue, and promote circulation to the area.
+Unlike rigid athletic tape, Kinesio tape has some elasticity, which allows it to gently offload the fascia without restricting movement.

 #8: Strengthen Your Feet